How to Travel Like a Local

 Use Local Transportation

-- Greater cultural exposure
+- Greater exposure to culture

 - Opportunities to interact with locals

-- Access to areas tours often miss
+- Access to areas that guided tours often miss

 Learn Basic Language and Etiquette